Conan the Barbarian (1982 film): Casting

-The Japanese-American actor Mako Iwamatsu, known professionally as "Mako", was brought onto the project by Milius for his experience; he had played roles in many plays and films and had been nominated for Academy Awards and a Tony.
+The Japanese-American actor Mako Iwamatsu, known professionally as "Mako", was brought onto the project by Milius for his experience; he had played roles in many plays and films and had been nominated for an Academy Award and a Tony.
 In Conan, Mako played the Wizard of the Mounds and voiced the film's opening speech.
 William Smith, although passed over for the lead role, was hired to play the barbarian's father.
 Doom's two lieutenants, Thorgrim and Rexor, respectively, were played by Sven-Ole Thorsen, a Danish bodybuilder and karate master, and Ben Davidson, a former American-football player with the Oakland Raiders.
 Cassandra Gava played the witch.
 Milius hired more than 1,500 extras in Spain.
 Professional actors from the European film industry were also hired: Valérie Quennessen was chosen to play Osric's daughter, Jorge Sanz acted as the nine-year-old version of Conan, and Nadiuska played his mother.

 Script writing

-The drafting of a story for a Conan film started in 1976; Summer conceived a script with the help of Roy Thomas, a comic-book writer and Conan expert who had been writing the character's adventures for years for Marvel Comics.
+The drafting of a story for a Conan film started in 1976; Summer conceived a script with the help of comic book writer Roy Thomas, who had been adapting the character's adventures for Marvel Comics since 1970.
 Summer and Thomas's tale, in which Conan would be employed by a "dodgy priest to kill an evil wizard", was largely based on Howard's "Rogues in the House".
 Their script was abandoned when Oliver Stone joined the project.
 Stone was, at this time, going through a period of addiction to cocaine and depressants.
-His screenplay was written under the influence of the drugs and the result was what Milius called a "total drug fever dream", albeit an inspired one.
+His screenplay was written under the influence of the drugs; the result was what Milius called a "total drug fever dream", albeit an inspired one.
 According to Schwarzenegger, Stone completed a draft by early 1978.
 Taking inspiration from Howard's "Black Colossus" and "A Witch Shall be Born", Stone proposed a story, four hours long, in which the hero champions the defense of a princess's kingdom.
 Instead of taking place in the distant past, Stone's story was set in a post-apocalyptic future where Conan leads an army in a massive battle against a horde of 10,000 mutants.